 Registration is now open for 2019

 Do you feel called to connect with nature and serve your community?
-Becoming a Community Herbalist is a great step toward supporting your own and others’ health.
+Becoming a Clinical Community Herbalist is a great step toward supporting your own and others’ health.

 Students with a scope of practice which including nutritional guidelines (nurses, physicians, etc.) may immediately use these skills to enhance their current professions.
 Click HERE for information on Continuing Education for Nurses.

 Clinical skills development